About COVID-19 vaccines

 Read this page to learn more about how COVID-19 vaccines protect you and how we know they’re safe.
 And get more information about COVID-19 vaccines during pregnancy and breastfeeding.

 Why to get a COVID-19 vaccine

 There is no cure for COVID-19 at this time.
-There are treatments for COVID-19, but the risk of severe illness and death are still high in certain groups of people.
-And the Centers for Disease Control and Prevention (CDC) reports that some of the treatments we use to treat COVID-19 may not work as well against the new form of the coronavirus known as the “Delta variant.”
+There are treatments for COVID-19.
+But the risk of severe illness and death are still high in certain groups of people.
 Talk to your health care provider before taking any medications to prevent or treat COVID-19.

 Learn more about COVID-19 treatments on the CDC website

 Get answers to your questions about COVID-19 treatments